 The question arises: is the Book of Life the same as the Book of Life of the Lamb?
 We certainly have evidence here that both books were written before the foundation of the world, and that anyone who worships or wonders at the beast never had their names written in the Book of Life or the Book of Life of the Lamb.
-Based upon the substantial similarities between the two verses, a strong claim can be made that the Book of Life in Revelation 13:882 is the same as the Book of Life of the Lamb in Revelation 17:8.83 In both contexts, born-again believers distinguish themselves by their reaction to the beast.
-Those people do not worship the beast or wonder at the beast, like all the unsaved people.
-The other uses of the term "book" in Revelation also support the conclusion they are the same Book.
-Only the names of born-again believers have their names written in the Book of Life and the Book of the Lamb.
-Only those born-again believers will not worship the beast (Revelation 13:8).84 Only those born-again believers will not wonder when they see the beast.
-Therefore, the born-again believers are linked to being in the Book of Life, and the Book of Life was written before the foundation of the world, just like the Book of Life of the Lamb was written before the foundation of the world.
-Because of these similarities between the two books, they appear to be same Book with similar names.
+Based upon the substantial similarities between the two verses, a strong claim can be made that the Book of Life in Revelation 13:884 is the same as the Book of Life of the Lamb in Revelation 17:8.85 In both contexts, born-again believers distinguish themselves by their reaction to the beast.
+Those people do not worship the beast or wonder at the beast, past and then removed from the Lamb's Book of Life.
+Therefore, the verse indicates that those names, before the foundation of the world, were never written the Book of Life of the Lamb, and they have not been written since then in the Lamb's Book of Life.